khulnasoft/khulnasoft/doc/admin/observability/alerting_custom_consumption.md

 }
 ```

-This returns a `result` for each service of Sourcegraph where at least one critical alert is defined and being monitored.
+This returns a `result` for each service of Khulnasoft where at least one critical alert is defined and being monitored.
 For example, the first result (`frontend`) indicates that in the last minute (relative to the time the query executed / the returned unix timestamp `1585250083.874`) that `"0"` alerts for the `frontend` service were firing.
 If the number was non-zero, it would represent the max number of alerts firing on that service in the last minute.

 ### "How many critical alerts were firing in the last minute, per defined alert?"